TiagoMLucio/low-level-tetris/README.md

 ./makeall clean
 ```

+## Disk Images

+Despite the .img file generating methods described above, there are ready-to-use .img files inside the `disk_images` directory.

+The kernel8-32.img is used for Raspberry Pi 3 (8 from armv8-a, and 32 for the 32-bit architecture), and kernel7.img is for the Raspberry Pi 2 (7 from armv7).

 ## Logging

 The USPi driver contains logging on the initialization of the driver, showing relevant messages related to the keyboard integration.